How to Prepare an Income Statement

 Line 11: If you have investors in your firm or if you take a salary from your firm, Line 11 is where you record the draw or the dividends.

-Line 12 Subtract all of the expenses above from line 2, cost of goods sold, to calculate your company's net income (profit).
+Line 12 Subtract all of the expenses above from line 3, gross profit, to calculate your company's net income (profit).
 This represents the money you have left to put back, or reinvest, into the firm in the form of retained earnings.

 Transfer this net income amount to your balance sheet at the end of your accounting period, to the retained earnings account.
 Aside from being reinvested in the company, this amount might also be used to pay future dividends.